 Want to learn more?

-Kevin Snyder is a husband, father, and an attorney at Snyder Law, PC in Irvine, California.
+Kevin Snyder is a husband, father, and an Orange County estate planning attorney and elder law attorney at Snyder Law, PC in Irvine, California.
 He’s all about family and passionate about estate planning, elder law, and teaching parents how to protect what matters most.